-Mayor Cavalier Johnson took office as Mayor of the City of Milwaukee in late 2021, and he set out immediately to build a safer city.
-He has prioritized violence reduction and roadway safety.
-Before taking on his role as Mayor, Cavalier served as Common Council President while representing the city’s 2nd Aldermanic District.
+Mayor Cavalier Johnson took office as Acting Mayor of the City of Milwaukee in late 2021, and he set out immediately to build a safer city.
+He has prioritized violence reduction, economic development, and roadway safety.
+Before taking on his role as Acting Mayor, Johnson served as Common Council President while representing the city’s 2nd Aldermanic District.

-Cavalier’s commitment to his city began at an early age when he was selected by the YMCA to participate in a pre-college program for low-income MPS students.
-That very same program, Sponsor-A-Scholar, solidified his life commitment to community service and making Milwaukee better for future generations.
+Mayor Johnson’s commitment to public service began at an early age when he was selected by the YMCA to participate in a pre-college program for low-income Milwaukee Public School students.
+That program, Sponsor-A-Scholar, instilled in him a passion to make Milwaukee better for future generations.

-Before being elected Alderman, he also served Milwaukee in the Mayor’s Office, where he worked diligently with community and faith leaders to find creative solutions to some of Milwaukee’s most pressing issues facing families from all walks of life.
+Before his election as Alderman, he served as a staff assistant in the Mayor’s Office, where he worked with community and faith leaders to find creative solutions to pressing issues facing families.

 Mayor Johnson remains deeply committed to the community, having served on the boards of the Milwaukee YMCA, ACLU-Wisconsin and Milwaukee Community Brainstorming Conference.